awslabs/aws-lambda-redshift-loader/README.md

 which didn't use the Amazon Key Management Service for encryption.
-If you've previously deployed and used version 1.0 and want to upgrade to version 1.1, then you'll need to recreate your configuration by running `node setup.js` and reentering the previous values including connection password and S3 Secret Key.
+If you've previously deployed and used version 1.0 and want to upgrade to version 1.1, then you'll need to recreate your configuration by running `node setup.js` and reentering the previous values including connection password, symmetric encryption key, and optionally an S3 Secret Key.
-You'll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now has permissions to talk to the Key Management Service.
+You'll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now requires permissions to talk to the Key Management Service.

-Futhermore, version 2.0.0 adds support for loading multiple Redshift clusters in parallel.
-You can deploy the 2.0.0 version with a 1.1x configuration, and the Lambda function will transparently upgrade your configuration to a 2.x compatible format.
-This uses a loadClusters List type in Dynamo DB to track all clusters to be loaded.
+Furthermore, version 2.0.0 adds support for loading multiple Redshift clusters in parallel.
+You can deploy the 2.x versions with a 1.1x configuration, and the Lambda function will transparently upgrade your configuration to a 2.x compatible format.
+This uses a loadClusters List type in DynamoDB to track all clusters to be loaded.

 ## Getting Started - Lambda Execution Role
 You also need to add an IAM policy as shown below to the role that AWS Lambda uses when it runs.
-Once your function is deployed, add the following policy to the lambda_exec_role to enable AWS Lambda to call SNS, use DynamoDB, write Manifest files to S3, and perform encryption with the AWS Key Management Service:
+Once your function is deployed, add the following policy to the `LambdaExecRole` to enable AWS Lambda to call SNS, use DynamoDB, write Manifest files to S3, perform encryption with the AWS Key Management Service, and pass STS temporary credentials to Redshift for the COPY command:

 ```
 {